Layer codes as partially self-correcting quantum memories: Layer code decoders

 The cluster decoder starts by initializing a list of clusters, each corresponding to the location of an individual excitation.
 While the list is nonempty, the cluster decoder: (i) grows each cluster by adding locations in its neighborhood, (ii) merges any overlapping clusters, and (iii) removes any neutral clusters.
 To determine if a cluster is neutral, we check whether a system of linear equations associated with that cluster is solvable.
 When the list becomes empty, the cluster decoder returns a recovery operator composed of local operators found in step (iii) (that remove neutral clusters); see Fig.~\ref{fig_decoders}(a).

-Using similar arguments as in Ref.~\cite{Bravyi2013}, we prove that the cluster decoder a has nonzero QEC threshold for the independent and identically distributed depolarizing noise, i.e., for sufficiently small error rate, the logical error rate goes to zero as the layer code size grows; see Appendix~\ref{sec:appendix_b}.
+Using arguments similar to those in Ref.~\cite{Bravyi2013}, we prove that the cluster decoder has a nonzero QEC threshold for locally stochastic noise; that is, for sufficiently small noise strength, the logical error rate goes to zero as the layer code size grows.
+This result in particular applies to independent and identically distributed depolarizing noise, viewed as a special case of the locally stochastic model.
+See Appendix~\ref{sec:appendix_b}.